ndiego/icon-block/README.md

 5. Run `composer install` to install the additional WordPress composer tools within a `/vendor/` folder.
 6. Run `npm run start` to compile and watch source files for changes while developing.

-Refer to `package.json` and `composer.json` for additional commands.
+Refer to `package.json` for additional commands.

 ## Extensibility